dotninth/eink-friendlyifier/README.md

 https://raw.githubusercontent.com/dotninth/eink-friendlyifier/refs/heads/main/userscript.js
 ```

-2. Find the extension (e.g., Greasmonkey) in your browser's toolbar.
+2. Find the extension (e.g., Greasemonkey) in your browser's toolbar.
 In the extension's menu, select "New User Script".

 3. Paste the script code you copied in step 1.